It is said that we come from the earth and we return to the earth.

 We respect the unique needs of each family and will work collaboratively to accommodate your wishes.

 We want families to feel empowered in planning for the burial of a loved one.
-Above is a two-piece lid built as a special order.
+Shown above is a two-piece lid built as a special order.

 We make every effort to honor special requests that are important to your family in terms of ritual, ceremony and remembrance.
 One family painted a tree trunk to symbolize their family.
 At the service each family member added a fingerprint to give it leaves.